 The Center employs full-time research faculty (consultants) whose expertise cover a wide range of areas in high performance computing (HPC) and academic research, including parallel programming for distributed, shared memory, and graphical processing units (GPUs).
 The consultants have expertise in various areas of theoretical and computational science and engineering.
 The consultants are responsible for preparing training and educational materials, teaching, cluster user support and consulting, and focused research support for various projects at Pitt.
 SaM provides user support, training, and project management services on a continual basis through its online platforms Core.SaM and Collab.SaM, as well as organizing year round workshops and training sessions on cluster usage, parallel programming, and various topics in HPC-based research.
-The Center also acts as liaison for national computational resources, through partnerships with the Pittsburgh Supercomputing Center and the NSF/XSEDE Campus Champions program.
-Please email email@example.com, or fill out this online form to request help.
+The Center also acts as a liaison for national computational resources, through partnerships with the Pittsburgh Supercomputing Center and the NSF/XSEDE Campus Champions program.
+Please email firstname.lastname@example.org, or fill out this online form to request help.

 PittGrid is an ongoing project to create a virtual supercomputer by harnessing the unused CPU cycles across the Pitt campus.
 Many computers across campus are left idle during non-business hours.
-With permission from individual computer users and Computing Labs, PittGrid virtually organizes these resources and make them available for research, simulations, and computationally demanding projects from Pitt faculty and researchers.
+With permission from individual computer users and Computing Labs, PittGrid virtually organizes these resources and makes them available for research, simulations and computationally demanding projects from Pitt faculty and researchers.
 These PittGrid resources are available to projects being supported by SAM consultants.
 For additional information see: www.pittgrid.pitt.edu